ASSET Teacher Candidate: Application

 Where did this concept originate?

-ASSET will be the first program in the nation to offer this T2T license add-on option in special education through their state director of special education’s association (ICASE).
-During a planning call in the summer of 2022 with members of IDOE, licensing agencies, and the Indiana Chief of Staff regarding the emergency permit crisis, the ICASE representative on the call asked “Can ICASE design a program to help?”.
-We were given the green light, and ASSET was born.
+ASSET will be the first program in the nation to offer this transition to teaching (T2T) license add-on option in special education through their state director of special education’s association (ICASE).
+After consulting with a variety of stakeholders, including IDOE, we discussed the possibility of creating a unique licensure pathway for meeting current needs.
 The core essence of ASSET is to maximize the collective efforts of schools and directors around the state, lean on field expertise, and provide a venue for license add-ons that can be completed within the candidate’s traditional work day.

 What are the next steps?

 - Copy of teaching license

 - Letter of support from your Special Education Director on corporation letterhead